In this guide, discover our top three tips for successful ATEX product design

 There will be times when you have to discuss with the notified body what the calculation methods are, as frequently calculations can be carried out in subtly different ways yielding different results.

-On the software side, the focus is on low power design, because a key element of intrinsically safe design is reducing the amount of power that the device uses.
+On the software side, the focus is on low-power design, because a key element of intrinsically safe design is reducing the amount of power that the device uses.

 The other option for ATEX compliance is to use an explosion-proof container.

-However, that can be very restrictive; explosion-proof containers aren’t suitable for many products, and you could also end up with a more expensive overall product if you go that route, because the itself enclosure can be very costly.
+However, that can be very restrictive; explosion-proof containers aren’t suitable for many products, and you could also end up with a more expensive overall product if you go that route because the enclosure itself can be very costly.

 ATEX Design – Your keys to successful product development